codeforamerica/world_bank_ruby/README.md

 Please see the World Bank's data [[developer's page](http://data.worldbank.org/developers/)] for more info on the data sources.

+The World Bank gem should work with out problem on MRI 1.9.2, REE or JRuby.
+If it doesn't, it's a bug, and we'd appreciate it if you filed an issue!

 Does your project or organization use this gem?
 ------------------------------------------
 Add it to the [apps](http://github.com/codeforamerica/world_bank_ruby/wiki/apps) wiki!

 Continuous Integration
 ----------------------

+You can see the World Bank Gem's build status at http:ci.codeforamerica.org or on Travis:

 [![Build Status](https://secure.travis-ci.org/codeforamerica/world_bank_ruby.png)](http://travis-ci.org/codeforamerica/world_bank_ruby)